 My second visit to Þingvellir National Park marked one of my last adventure on my Icelandic winter road trip.
 I had started my trip with a visit to Þingvellir but this visit would be different than my first visit.
 This time I didn’t want to just stand between the continents.
 I was going to take advantage of a unique feature of Þingvellir.
 On the rim of Þingvallavatn Lake is a large crack rift floor.
 It is filled with glacier water that has filtered through the porous lava rock.
 This crack is called Silfra and it is one of the few places in the world one can swim between too continents.

 I arrive at the Silfra parking lot just as the sun rises above the horizon.
 I step out of my warm car and am reminded that it is winter.
-My guide hasn’t arrived yet, so I get back in my warm car.
-In a few short minutes, I will be SCUBA diving in Silfra, the space between two continents.
+My guide hasn’t arrived yet, so I get back in my warm car and began questioning about my scuba skills and whether are dive computers expensive?
+And How much will it take to get a fully-equipped site?
+Which is when it stuck me that In a few short minutes, I will be SCUBA diving in Silfra, the space between two continents.
 I shiver from the cold and take a second tom think about what the next hour and half will be like.
 Its winter.
 I am a few degrees from the Arctic circle and am about to go SCUBA diving in water that is just above freezing.

 My guides van pulls up and he gets out to greet me and several others who have just arrived.
 We gather around the back of his van while he takes stock of our diving skill level for assigning of dive groups.
 Due to the water temperature hypothermia occurs in about 15 to 30 minutes depending on body size.
 The temperature require a dry suit to dive.